 Think about portion size

 Meat and poultry are valuable sources of protein, but they can also be sources of unhealthy fat and cholesterol; keep portion sizes in mind when purchasing these foods.
-For most people, Eating Well with Canada's Food Guide recommends approximately 6 to 8 ounces of poultry, fish or lean meat daily.
+For most people, a daily portion is approximately 6 to 8 ounces of poultry, fish or lean meat.
 So aim for about 3 ounces two times a day (3 ounces is roughly the size of a deck of cards).

 Consider buying 4 to 5 days’ worth of meat and poultry each week.
 For the other days, go for fish or a meatless meal, to help limit saturated fat and cholesterol.